danieldkim/charlotte/README.md

 In addition to the common ones, a charlotte tab has the following  methods.

 ## createTab(options)

+The `createTab()` method is actually on a browser object, but it plays the role of constructor for a tab instance so we discuss its details here.

 The `baseUrl`, `rootUrl`, and `assetUrl` can be provided as options.
 If not provided, the tab instance will inherit those of the browser object that